saisatya045/Html_CSS/README.md

 • Open CSS folder for CSS

-Almost all essential HTML,CSS tags are covered
+Almost all essential HTML,CSS tags are covered.